TITLE IX SEXUAL HARASSMENT COMPLAINT FORM

 Any person may report sex discrimination, including sexual harassment, in person, by mail, by telephone, or by e-mail, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Such a report may be made at any time, including during non-business hours, by using the telephone number or e-mail address, or by mail to the office address, listed for the Title IX Coordinator.

-Individuals are encouraged to file complaints through the Sexual Harassment Complaint Form online through the South Suburban College website.
+Individuals are encouraged to file complaints through the Sexual Harassment Complaint Form online (blue button above) through the South Suburban College website.
 All complaints must be signed and dated by the reporting individual.
 The signed Complaint Form may be submitted in person, by email or by mailing to the address listed above to the Title IX Coordinator.

 The Title IX Coordinator shall contact the Complainant promptly to offer supportive measures, consider the Complainant’s wishes with respect to supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
 Supportive measures are individualized services reasonably available that are nonpunitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter sexual harassment.

 If the allegations in a formal complaint do not meet the definition of sexual harassment or did not occur in the school’s education program or activity against a person in the United States, South Suburban College must dismiss such allegations for purposes of Title IX.
 However, the complaints may be referred for consideration under the Student Code of Conduct or employee grievance procedure.
+The Title IX Coordinator shall notify the Respondent of the complaint promptly and provide written notification of the allegations to both parties that includes the steps of the complaint process.

 Step 2 – Investigation Process